emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 Kristen, Pierrick, and Emma will do the physical titrations accroding to the schedule above.
 Emma will do all steps in [Titration Data Entry Process](https://github.com/daniellembecker/DanielleBecker_Lab_Notebook/blob/master/_posts/2021-02-18-E5-January-March-September-November-Calcification-Samples.md#titration-data-entry-process) and analyze data after Kristen and Pierrick push to github.

+Goal: ~6-7 runs a week (8 samples each x 7 = 56 samples a week).
+We'll start with this and see how that schedule works for everyone's time and energy.
+Then adjust from there if needed.

 Contents:
 - [**September 2020, 51 samples remaining**](#Sept)
 - [**January 2020, 146 samples remaining**](#Jan)